 - 99214: moderate complexity, moderate risk, or chance of complications

 - 99215: high complexity, high risk, or chance of complications

 Partner with NCG Medical Services to Handle Your Medical Billing!

-As you well know, there are dozens of codes and numerous factors to consider when handling your medical and billing processes.
+As you well know, there are dozens of codes in addition to E/M codes and numerous factors to consider when handling your medical and billing processes.
 It can feel overwhelming to keep track of all of them—plus stay on top of updated regulations and guidelines for accurate coding.
 Since the success of your practice predicates upon efficient and effective coding, you can’t just put off doing this cornerstone component of your operations!

 Partner with NCG Medical Services to handle your medical billing and coding from start to finish.
 Our team of experts has experience in your specialty and we’re eager to take this huge responsibility off your shoulders so you can focus on what matters most: your patients.